What is iPaaS? Integration platform as a service explained

 Retire the scripts, keep the syncs

-Connect your first pair in minutes: prebuilt adapters, visual mapping, retries and alerting included.
+Map your first pair in the live demo: prebuilt adapters, visual mapping, retries and alerting included.
 From $49 a month.